DexterInd/GoPiGo3/Software/Python/Examples/Line_Sensor/README.md

 # LINE FOLLOWER SENSOR

+# THIS REPO IS DEPRECATED

-These files showcase how to use the line follower with a GoPiGo3.
+These files showcase how to use the RED line follower with a GoPiGo3 (the black line follower will not work)

 For these files to work, the DI Sensors drivers must first be installed.
 On Raspbian for Robots they are pre-installed already.